Bloom-host/BloomDocs/docs/extras/ab.md

 ## Installation

 :::caution HEADS UP!

-This is currently only supported in certain regions, so please make sure to check your server's region is supported in the [plugin configuration](https://github.com/Bloom-host/BloomAB/blob/main/common/src/main/resources/config.yml#L2).
+This is currently **only supported in the following regions**:
+- Ashburn, Virginia
+- Falkenstein, Germany

 Additionally, please make sure you are using Waterfall, Velocity or a Spigot-based server software.
 :::

 Here is how you can install the plugin:

 1. Ensure your server is using a supported port.
-Currently, this is `25565`, `25566` and `25565`.
+Currently, this is `25565`, `25566` and `25567`.
   If this isn't the case, please update your main port to one of the supported ones in the [Ports & Proxies tab](../using_the_panel/ports-and-proxies.md)
 2. Open the [latest release on GitHub](https://github.com/Bloom-host/BloomAB/releases/latest) and download the `BloomAB-xxx.jar` file.
   This JAR file will work for all 3 platforms.